irshu355/Android-for-ASPNET-Developers/README.md

     </LinearLayout>
 ![enter image description here](https://raw.githubusercontent.com/irshuLx/Android-for-ASPNET-Developers/master/screens/12.png)

-Now Let’s create an adapter for the RecyclerView, we will bring in a constructor, so we can pass our Context and List<Album> as parameters.
+Now Let’s create an adapter for the `RecyclerView`, we will bring in a constructor, so we can pass our Context and List<Album> as parameters.

     public class AlbumsRecyclerViewAdapter extends RecyclerView.Adapter<AlbumsRecyclerViewAdapter.AlbumViewHolder> {
     private List<Album> _Albums;